Family Connects Chicago

 - For all: Helping all Chicago families with a newborn who delivered at a partner hospital

-The service is brought to you by the Chicago Department of Public Health, in partnership with Norwegian American Hospital, Rush University Medical Center, Mount Sinai Hospital and St. Bernard Hospital.
+The service is brought to you by the Chicago Department of Public Health, in partnership with Humboldt Park Health, Rush University Medical Center, Mount Sinai Hospital and the University of Chicago Medical Center.

 Family Connects Chicago is funded through a partnership with the Illinois Department of Public Health’s Maternal and Child Health Services Title V Block Grant program as well as other public and private funding from the City of Chicago, Rush University Medical Center, the Illinois Department of Human Services and private philanthropy.